Who is Responsible for Premises Liability Injury?

 Furthermore, our in-depth knowledge of Texas' comparative negligence law will help ensure you receive the best possible compensation amount to help pay for medical expenses, lost wages, pain and suffering, property loss and other damages.

 To begin your case, contact us today and schedule your free consultation.
-Neal Davis and Jed Silverman are aggressive litigators with nearly 40 years of combined legal experience.
-They understand what it takes to have a valid claim and will work at no cost to you until your case is settled.
+Neal Davis is an aggressive litigator with 20 years of legal experience.
+He understands what it takes to have a valid claim and will work at no cost to you until your case is settled.
 That's our No Fee Unless We Win Guarantee.